Future of the Royal Air Force: Atlas

-22 Airbus A400M Atlas aircraft are being procured to replace the Lockheed Hercules C4/C5 (C-130J) aircraft which will be withdrawn from service by 2023.
+22 Airbus A400M Atlas aircraft have been procured to replace the Lockheed Hercules C4/C5 (C-130J) aircraft which was withdrawn from service in 2023.

-The A400M will increase the airlift capacity and range compared with the aircraft it was originally set to replace; the older versions of the Hercules and Transall.
+The A400M is increasing the airlift capacity and range compared with the aircraft it was originally set to replace; the older versions of the Hercules.
 Cargo capacity is expected to double over existing aircraft, both in payload and volume, and range is increased substantially as well.
 The cargo box is 17.71 m long excluding ramp, 4.00 m wide, and 3.85 m high.
 The height is 4.00 m aft of the wing and the ramp is 5.40 m long.
 The Airbus A400M will operate in many configurations including cargo transport, troop transport, Medical evacuation, and electronic surveillance.
 The aircraft is intended for use on short, soft landing strips and for long-range, cargo transport flights.

+In February 2023, the Chief of the Air Staff, Air Chief Marshal Sir Mike Wigston, reported that the RAF hoped to acquire up to six additional A400M aircraft later in the decade, in part to replace the capabilities formerly provided by the RAF's C-130 fleet.
+The 2025 defence review then modified that plan to either acquire more A-400Ms or to procure additional capacity in partnership with private sector providers.